Richeza of Poland, Queen of Sweden: Second marriage

 Once in Poland, Duke Bolesław III arranged a new marriage for his daughter.
+Richeza remarried in 1134 or 1135, but the identity of her second husband is debated.
+Most commonly, he is assumed to be Prince Vsevolod Mstislavich of Novgorod.

-On 18 June 1136, Richeza married a member of the Rurikid dynasty, Volodar Glebovich, Prince of Minsk and Grodno, who at that time was in exile in the Polish court.
-The union was made in order to seal the alliance of Minsk and Poland against Denmark and the powerful Monomakh Kievan dynasty.
+Alternatively, he is identified as Volodar Glebovich, a member of the Rurikid dynasty, and a Prince of Minsk and Grodno, who at that time was in exile in the Polish court.
+The union would have been made in order to seal the alliance of Minsk and Poland against Denmark and the powerful Monomakh Kievan dynasty.
 During this marriage, Richeza gave birth to three children: two sons, Vladimir (later Prince of Minsk) and Vasilko (Prince of Logoysk or Lahojsk), and a daughter, Sophia, born ca. 1139/40.

 Around 1145, the political advantages of the Polish-Minsk union began to disappear after the Monomach dynasty lost its hegemony among the Rurikid ruling branches.
 Likely this was the cause of the dissolution of the marriage of Richeza and Volodar.
 Richeza returned again to Poland, this time with her daughter Sophia, but left her two sons behind with her former husband.
 Volodar never remarried and died around 1186.
 She moved to Denmark when her son Knud or Canute V was enthroned in 1146.